zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 2015-06-12

 3DS Max
-  Updated the installer to remove the word "Beta" from the 3DS Max 2016 Support option.
+  Updated the installer to remove the word "Beta" from the 3DS Max 2016 Support option

 Maya
-  Updated the installer to remove the word "Beta" from the Maya 2016 Support option.
+  Updated the installer to remove the word "Beta" from the Maya 2016 Support option

   Updated the Domemaster3D shelf directory buttons "SCN", "IMG", and "TMP" so they open and run a Nautilus file browser window as a non blocking task on Linux

-  Updated the Domemaster3D for Maya Wiki page link to use the new GitHub Wiki table of contents.
+  Updated the Domemaster3D for Maya Wiki page link to use the new GitHub Wiki table of contents

-  Updated the Dome Diagnostics tool for improved renderer support.
+  Updated the Dome Diagnostics tool for improved renderer support

 Version 1.7.3
 -------------